Principle 1: EAI should have governance, ethics, and security built-in from inception.

-In an effort to better understand the risks and opportunities of adopting EAI and the KYield OS for specific organizations, our team of experienced experts craft scenarios in collaboration with management teams, highlight the importance of the EAI principles and how the functionality can meet the priorities for the organization.
+In an effort to better understand the risks and opportunities of adopting EAI and the KOS for specific organizations, our team of experienced experts craft scenarios in collaboration with management teams, highlight the importance of the EAI principles and how the functionality can meet the priorities for the organization.

 Founder & CEO

 * Although none of the principles are patented, the core of the underlying system is patented that provides the CKO Engine, governance and data management.
 Please contact us for more information.
 These principles were approved by the board of KYield, Inc. on 12/28/2020.